AmitZlatkin/Race-to-The-Technion-Excel-Maker/README.md

 # Race to The Technion - Excel Score Sheet Generator

 Created by Amit Zlatkin, a graduate of the 11th class of Odyssey at the Technion, for the use of future generations.\
-For any issues, contact me at amit.zlatkin@campus.technion.ac.il\
+For any issues, contact me at [amit.zlatkin@campus.technion.ac.il](amit.zlatkin@campus.technion.ac.il).\
-The program may be updated in the future, check the [github repo](https://github.com/AmitZlatkin/Race-to-The-Technion-Excel-Maker) for the most up-to-date version.
+Check out the [github repository](https://github.com/AmitZlatkin/Race-to-The-Technion-Excel-Maker) for more information and for the most up-to-date version.

 ## Intro:
 This program generates an Excel score sheet for the yearly Race to the Technion based on a provided JSON configuration file.\